-These commands can be used to start or stop processes other than cjcpw at the site of active service.
+These commands can be used to start or stop processes other than cjcpw at the cluster site runnning as an active service of the cluster software.
 If JobCenter is started or stopped with this method, the cjcpw process registered with cluster software is not affected.
 Therefore, you can start or stop JobCenter without affecting the cluster software.

-In the example below, the site "testsite" is started and stopped with the nqsstart and nqsstop commands.
+In the example below, the cluster site "testsite" is started and stopped with the nqsstart and nqsstop commands.

-■ To start a site
+To start a site

-/usr/lib/ngs/ngsstart testsite ←
+/usr/lib/nqs/nqsstart testsite ↔

-■ To stop a site
+To stop a site

-/usr/lib/ngs/ngsstop testsite ←
+/usr/lib/nqs/nqsstop testsite ↔